What are the special aspects of the Norwalk Hospital Internal Medicine Residency?

 A: No. Even during the busiest rotations, you will get on average of at least one day off every week.

 A: For the past several years, many of our graduates have entered fellowship programs, with other graduates entering practice or research positions at major institutions.
-The quality of fellowship placements is outstanding.
-Several of our more recent graduates are enjoying careers as hospitalists.
+Our track record for fellowship placement is outstanding.

 A: There is a longstanding monthly interactive Resident-Faculty Meeting, which provides a forum for input and review of changes planned for the residency.